What Is a Finance Solver & Calculator?

 - Unmatched versatility for virtually any financial calculation or model

-- Powerful built-in functions for finance, statistics, and data analysis
+- Powerful built-in functions specifically designed for financial analysis

 Cons